Nudile History, Family Crest & Coats of Arms

 In ancient Anglo-Saxon England, the ancestors of the Nudile surname lived in the settlement of Nuthall in Nottinghamshire, or in the place named Nuttall in the county of Lancashire.
 The surname Nudile belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 The surname Nudile was first found in Nottinghamshire at Nuthall, parish, in the union of Basford, S. division of the wapentake of Broxtow.
 Nuthall Temple, occupying a commanding site near the village, is a handsome mansion, built in imitation of the Villa Capra, at Vicenza, in Italy, and surrounded by an extensive park embellished with plantations and an artificial lake.
 The place dates back to the Domesday Book of 1086 when it was first listed as Nutehale.
 Literally the place name means "nook of land where nut trees grow" from the Old English words "hnutu" + "halh."

 Early History of the Nudile family

-Another 139 words (10 lines of text) are included under the topic Early Nudile History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Nudile research.
+Another 70 words (5 lines of text) are included under the topic Early Nudile History in all our PDF Extended History products and printed products wherever possible.